Calibrating Generative Models to Distributional Constraints: Additional Experimental Details

 We perform sampling using $10^2$ timesteps and a non-uniform time grid: we sample the first $50$ steps on the interval $[0, 0.05]$ and the remaining steps on the interval $[0.05, 1]$.
 We point out that the original Genie2 model was trained with $10^3$ denoising steps; we find that reducing the number of sampling steps dramatically decreases the runtime of CGM calibration.
 Our sampling scheme is possible since we redefined the base generative model to be a continuous-time diffusion process.
 We computed self-consistency metrics for the base Genie2 model sampled on the original time grid (with $10^3$ steps) and on our proposed grid (with $10^2$ steps), we did not observe any difference in sample quality.

 For CGM-relax, we calibrate to $k{=}99$ constraints on the bivariate CDF of alpha helix and beta strand content.
 And for CGM-reward, we calibrate to $k{=}15$ constraints using $N=2.5 \times 10^4$ samples from $p_{\thetabase}$.
 Since sampling from the Genie2 base model is time intensive, the sampling cost to compute $\widehat{\mbalpha}_N$ (with small variance) is a downside to CGM-reward.
 Results reported in \Cref{fig:protein-design} are averages over $3$ trials, with two standard errors.
+We report results for CGM-relax with additional values of $\lambda$ in \Cref{app:fig:genie2-additional-lambda}.

 \textbf{Self-consistency RMSD and design failures.} To assess the quality of our generations, we compute the root mean-square deviation (RMSD) between $C_{\alpha}$ atoms resulting from (i) unfolding our generated structures into predicted amino sequences, (ii) refolding each of these predicted sequences into a protein structure, and (iii) aligning the predicted structures to the original structure.
 The self-consistency RMSD (scRMSD) is defined as the smallest RMSD between the given structure and one of the corresponding predictions.
 We use ProteinMPNN \citep{dauparas2022robust} for our inverse folding model and ESMFold \citep{lin2023evolutionary} for our folding model; we compute scRMSD from $8$ sequences.
 The pipeline we employ was developed by \citet{lin2024insilico}.
 Once we have determined the scRMSD of a generated structure, we classify it as a ``design failure'' if its scRMSD is greater than 2\AA.
 Intuitively, designability is a binary measure of whether or not a structure could have been plausibly produced by folding an amino acid sequence.